 Work directly with partners to create programs that consider the real challenges faced by both employees and employers.

-Diversity, Equity & Inclusion Check
+Diversity, Equity, and Inclusion Check

-When considering complaints, give your organization's "career readiness" and "professionalism" standards a Diversity, Equity and Inclusion (DEI) check.
+When considering complaints, give your organization's "career readiness" and "professionalism" standards a Diversity, Equity, and Inclusion (DEI) check.
 Be careful that your organization’s standards are not merely reflections of the dominant culture.

 If complaints are ringing a bit hollow, think about whether it’s time to re-set expectations around what “career ready” or “professional” really means in the context of a diverse employee base.
 Not long ago, it was considered “unprofessional” for women in the workplace to wear skirts without pantyhose … or even wear pants at all!
 We can all agree that this particular custom is outdated, unfairly targets women, and is no longer relevant.
 Is it possible that some of your current workplace standards are unfairly targeting another group?
 Be prepared to listen when employees voice concerns from a place of curiosity.